After Hours Domestic Violence emergencies call 803-429-4870

 The following services are offered:

-This class is for parents interested in learning tips and skills to build positive relationships with their children while effectively managing their behavior.
-This class can be tailored to parents of infants through teens.
+This curriculum is for parents interested in learning tips and skills to build positive relationships with their children while effectively managing their behavior.
+This curriculum can be tailored to parents of infants through teens.

 This class is designed for the expecting parents.
 You will learn the basics of taking care of baby.
 Topics include: diapering, dressing, bathing, and handling the baby.
 Parents will also receive